-11 killed in blast at Turkey police checkpoint
+11 killed in bombing at Turkey police checkpoint

 - Eleven police officers were killed, state media says

-- The government is blaming Kurdish militants
+- Kurdish militants claim responsibility

 - Turkey sent tanks into Syria on Wednesday